 Liabilities represent obligations a company owes to others.
 These are also divided into short- and long-term categories:

-- Current Liabilities: These are obligations due within a year, such as:
+Current Liabilities: Obligations due within a year, such as:

-- Non-Current Liabilities: These are long-term obligations due beyond one year.
-They include:
+Non-Current Liabilities: Long-term obligations due beyond one year, including:

-Overall, these liabilities categories show how a certain business manages both immediate and future financial obligations.
+These categories show how a business manages both immediate and future financial obligations.

 Equity

-Equity is in fact what is left of a company’s assets once all liabilities (meaning debts and obligations) have been paid off.
-In other words, it’s the net worth of the company.
+Equity is what is left of a company’s assets once all liabilities are paid off – the net worth of the company.
 It typically includes:

-- Retained Earnings: Accumulated profits retained in the business for growth rather than distributed as dividends.
+- Retained Earnings: Profits retained in the business

-- Additional Paid-In Capital: Extra capital contributed by shareholders over and above the par value of the stock.
+- Additional Paid-In Capital: Contributions by shareholders over the par value

 Classified vs Unclassified Balance Sheet